 - Providing customer feedback to my line manager on a monthly and ad hoc basis.

 Skills Acquired: The ability to work independently or as part of a team in an organised manner; an understanding of how large businesses work and how to communicate effectively with colleagues and customers; the ability to assimilate new information and adapt to a commercial environment.

-Achievements: Designed and implemented a new work flow spreadsheet and reward system which was approved by the management committee and adopted by the branch.
-This improved productivity by 25% over a 6 month period, significantly increasing staff motivation and commitment levels.
+Achievements: Designed and implemented a new workflow spreadsheet and reward system that was approved by the management committee and adopted by the branch.
+This improved productivity by 25% over a six-month period, significantly increasing staff motivation and commitment levels.

 This section is optional and could include details of language competencies, computer literacy or whether you have a full, clean UK/EU/EEA or international driving licence.